Students have many ways to fund their studies abroad. Below we have listed our most commonly used forms of financial aid.

 Our Summer faculty-led programs, which have a service-learning element, also have received funds from the International Education Initiative to help reduce the program cost to students.

-Other Funding Resources & Opportunities
+Other Funding Resources and Opportunities

 The links below are other sources of aid you may apply for.
 Additional information is available in the Study Abroad Resource Library in 28 Ramsey Library.
 Although this is not a comprehensive list, it can help you begin your research and explore multiple resources to fund your study abroad experience.